-The ActuateOne for e.Reports Data Connector is an Open Data Access (ODA) driver that enables BIRT to retrieve data from an e.report, a report developed using Actuate e.Report Designer Professional.
+The ActuateOne for e.Reports Data Connector is an open data access (ODA) driver that enables BIRT to retrieve data from an e.report, a report designed and generated using Actuate e.Report Designer Professional.
 The e.report is a report object instance (.roi) file.
 Using the ActuateOne for e.Reports Data Connector driver to access the data and business logic from the existing e.report's data schema preserves the business logic in the report while BIRT consumes the data.